pete87lk/MyCode/README.md

 # MyCode
-This repo contains all of my personal code which consists of original programs and lessons/exercises from books, online tutorials etc. The main languages that I spend time learning are C++, Java and Python while also dabbling in HTML, CSS and Javscript.
-Below you will find the source of exercises, lessons, tutorials etc. that I used for my repo:
+This repo contains all of my personal code which consists of original programs and lessons/exercises from books, online tutorials etc. The main languages that I spend time learning are C++, Java and Python while also dabbling in HTML, CSS and Javascript.
+Below you will find the source of exercises, lessons, tutorials etc. that I have used for my repo:

 C++